OSURoboticsClub/osurc-website/content/teams/VexU/index.md

 In the Vex U robotics competition, we design, build, and program robots to compete in challenges that change every year (think FTC/FRC but cooler).
 Each year in late April, we fly to Dallas, TX, to compete in the World Championship.
 Vex U is highly competitive, with over 300 teams competing, representing more than 20 countries.

-Last year, we reached the division semi-finals at the World Championship, securing an impressive 6th place overall.
-This season, we’ve held the prestigious title of number 1 in the world in the skills challenge portion of the competition for several weeks, securing an invitation to this year’s world championship.
+In the 2022-23 season, we reached the division semi-finals at the World Championship, being eliminated in the top 8 teams.
+In the 2023-24 season, we made it to the top 32 teams before being eliminated.

+We are always seeking new members to help us become champions and build cool robots.
+If you are interested in participating, please join our discord and send us a message in the Vex U channel!
+There is no commitment required.

 # Projects